This website is a guide and is not intended to replace professional advice. Please see our disclaimer for more information!

 Josh Kirk

-We developed a framework that cross-referenced a range of parcel sizes with the minimum dimensions required to construct a six-unit multiplex and surveyed parcels to identify viable lots under RD, RS and RT zoning regulations, excluding corner lots.
+In this initial phase, we developed a draft framework that cross-referenced a range of parcel sizes with the minimum dimensions required to construct a six-unit multiplex.
+We surveyed 16,107 parcels under the RD, RS and RT zoning regulations, excluding corner lots.

 Case Studies